 - Did my spouse have romantic relationships with other women or men during our marriage?

 - Are there rumors that my spouse was cheating on me during our marriage?

 - Did my spouse move out of the residence/home after the interview?

 - Is my spouse still regularly communicating with his/her prior spouse?

 An experienced attorney can help you file for a divorce, notify the correct government authorities, etc. to clear your name.
-For more information on Marriage Fraud, a free initial consultation is your next best step.
+For more information on Marriage Fraud, a paid consultation is your next best step.
 Get the information and legal answers you are seeking by calling (281) 777-1236 today.

 Call For A Free Consultation*